 I like sleeping in way too late and fooling myself into thinking every day is Saturday.
 Sometimes, I seriously enjoy procrastinating.
 Hey, I got through college just fine, so what’s the harm, right?

 Binging on trash reality shows.
 It’s a guilty pleasure, what can I say?

 And I like staying up until 4 in the morning reading and taking quizzes to determine what color my personality is.
 Where my fellow night owls?

 These are my bad habits.
 I know they’re bad, and while I get satisfaction from them momentarily, they’re costly.
 Feeding into these habits on a regular basis means I sacrifice a lot, honestly.
 I sacrifice my time, which means I can’t do the things I should to have a productive day.
 I sacrifice my peace of mind because I’m stressed to the max, wondering how I accomplished nothing in an afternoon—all because I decided it would be a good idea to watch 6 episodes of Friends.
 And sometimes, I even sacrifice my relationships.
-For instance, if I’ve procrastinated until the last minute on a blog post that needs to be written, I don’t always have time to meet with friends for dinner or I don’t always want to take that phone call to catch up with my old college roommate—I suddenly don’t have the time.
+For instance, if I’ve procrastinated until the last minute on a blog post that needs to be written, I don’t always have time to meet with friends for coffee or I don’t always want to take that phone call to catch up with my old college roommate—I suddenly don’t have the time.

 But realizing all of this is enough to change.
-Because duh.
 Obviously.
 Because who would know all this and then not strive to make a change?

 Does this sound familiar?

 But that’s crazy, right?
 I mean, if you know where you’re screwing up, and you (sort of) know what to do to fix it…then…just DO it?

 But wait.
 There’s another step in there.
 I may understand how my habits are detrimental to my success—and sanity!—but I don’t do anything differently.
 I stay stagnant.